kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 `TopologyAwareWorkloadScheduling` Alpha; compatibility claims follow the release branch.

-**Feature-gate skew can cause unsafe behavior.** kube-apiserver and kube-scheduler may not have identical WAS gates.
+**Feature-gate skew can cause unsafe or stuck behavior.** kube-apiserver, kube-controller-manager, and kube-scheduler may not have identical WAS gates.
+Scheduler skew can admit pods without gang placement.
+Controller-manager skew leaves PodGroup deletion-protection finalizers in place.

-*Mitigation:* document both components as prerequisites, verify API discovery, block pods until runtime objects are accepted, and test skew.
+*Mitigation:* document all three components as prerequisites, verify API discovery, block pods until runtime objects are accepted, and test skew.
 Never silently fall back.

 **Mixed member priorities are rejected by the 1.37 Workload API.** Kubernetes requires all PodGroup and CompositePodGroup templates in one Workload tree to